 - The price is out of reach for most solo PR pros.
 Workgroups start at $99 per month and jump directly to enterprise-level workgroups (price isn’t published).
 The basic workgroups allows for up to 30 users and 50 GB of storage with 5 workspaces.
 On a price point level, Central Desktop is expensive compared to Basecamp and DeskAway

 - The Wiki-based interface is very customizable.
 While the flexibility is a definite advantage, it could easily be a case of not knowing how you’d really like spaces to be arranged and organized until it’s full of information and active members.
 At that point, it could be cumbersome to pivot

-DeskAway (affiliate link) is used by the team here at Solo PR Pro.
+DeskAway (affiliate link) is used by the team here at Solo PR Pro (update: we now use TeamworkPM and love it!).
 After a lot of research and trials, Kellye decided DeskAway was the best blend of powerful features, usability, and price to serve as the central hub for work across all her projects and teams, including client programs, business projects, the Solo PR PRO Premium membership site, and the Solo PR Pro blog (she even uses it for personal tasks, as well).

 Want to dip your toe in the water to understand why she digs it?
 While all the plans have a 30-day free trial, there’s also a limited-functionality free account that offers access to 1 project for 2 users, with 25 MB of file storage (unlike others with a 30-day trial, there’s no time limit on that one — upgrade at any time).

 - Simple sign-up process, and a credit card isn’t required (who likes giving that info before committing to buy?)

 - On the$25 per month plan, subscribers receive access to 25 projects and 20 users, sharing 2 GB of storage space and 5 project templates.